gcallah/Rationalism/sorcery/Sorcery.md

 Similarly, the most diehard Marxists are assured that they are "the vanguard of the proletariat."
 The devotees of Hubbard were promised that they could become "operating thetans," acquiring capabilities not available to non-Scientologists.
-And a Randian hero could live a life of freedom in "Galt's Gulch."
+And a Randian hero might live a life of freedom in "Galt's Gulch."

 But these are promises about the future: the sorcerer's apprentice also gets a